lovetewari/KYC-Verification-Online/README.md

 9. **User Consent:**
    - Clearly communicate the e-KYC process and obtain explicit consent from users.

-**Record Keeping:**
-- Maintain a secure record-keeping system for storing user identity verification data and follow data retention policies.

-**Continuous Monitoring:**
-- Implement ongoing monitoring of user accounts to detect suspicious activities and regularly update e-KYC procedures to stay ahead of emerging threats.

-**User Feedback:**
-- Provide feedback to users regarding the verification process status and guide them on rectifying issues if verification fails.

 ## Tech Stack:🧠
 - **Frontend Development:**